What is Intrauterine Insemination (IUI)?

 Even natural fertility results in pregnancy just 25% of the time in any given month.
 Studies indicate that the possibility of conception using IUI is highest in the first three to four months.
 If not pregnant after 3-4 artificial insemination attempts, we will usually recommend more aggressive treatment, such as having patients move from oral to injectable fertility medications, or move to IVF.

 The decision as to how many IUI cycles a patient pursues will be up to them and their physician, and will be based on factors including their age, their particular diagnosis and their assessment of the other therapies that may be available.

 Want to learn more about IUI?

-We invite you to schedule an IUI consultation with one of the board certified physicians of Pacific Fertility Center®, the San Francisco Bay Area’s leading fertility clinic.
-We recommend that patients gather some questions about IUI beforehand so that you can make the most of your time during the consultation.
-Some common questions about IUI include:
+We invite you to schedule an IUI consultation with one of the board certified physicians of Pacific Fertility Center®, the San Francisco Bay Area's leading fertility clinic.

 Located in the San Francisco Bay Area of Northern California, Pacific Fertility Center features a state-of-the-art laboratory, the Bay Area's 'Top Docs' and focuses on compassionate patient care.
 Contact us to learn more about IUI at PFC »